This article was first published on 2 March 2016 and has been updated with Kwun Yum’s birthday. Kwun Yum is celebrated on 19 February 2020.

 In the Chinese spiritual cosmos there is one deity that stands above the rest.
 She is Buddhist, Taoist and part of the Chinese folk religion all at once.
 She is the most easily recognisable goddess, found in almost every Chinese temple in the world.
 In Hong Kong, she is known as Kwun Yum (gun1 yam1 觀音), the Goddess of Mercy.
-This week, worshippers around the city will gather to offer her incense in exchange for red paper that offers them a financial boost in the coming year.
+In around two weeks’ time, worshippers around the city will gather to offer her incense in exchange for red paper that offers them a financial boost in the coming year.
 But who is Kwun Yum, exactly?

 Transcending all Chinese doctrines, she sits firmly in the centre of the Chinese spiritual tradition.
 Revered above the Buddha in many Chinese Buddhist homes and above other gods in Taoist ones, Kwun Yum is the quintessential Chinese deity.
 To understand Kwun Yum, or Guānyīn as she is known in Mandarin, is to understand the evolution of Chinese religion.